Riverscapes/arcGNAT/CombineAttributes.md

 ### Calculation Method

 The **Combine Attributes** tool sends all input polyline feature classes in sequence to the [Transfer Line Attributes](https://github.com/SouthForkResearch/gnat/wiki/Transfer-Line-Attributes) tool.
-The first polyline feature class in the list will have attributes transfered to it from all remaining feature classes in the list.
+The first polyline feature class in the list will have attributes transferred to it from all remaining feature classes in the list.